-The Goat Farm is a designated mountain bike area on DPaW land in Greenmount, on the edge of Perth.
-There trails are probably the closest to the city and only 4km from Midland train station.
+The Goat Farm is a designated mountain bike area on DBCA land in Greenmount, on the edge of Perth.
+The trails are probably the closest to the city and only 4km from Midland train station.

 All disciplines of mountain biking are catered for with two downhill runs, three XC tracks, a 4X course and an excellent skills park that is suitable for riders of all abilities.

-International trail builder Joey Klein inspired this trail, this short spur option off the Dugite Bite tips you off the scarp and over a technical rocky section with a double black diamond A-line and a less challenging B-line.
-Continue on down through a tough and fast open flowing section of trail before joining the Blue Cruiser cross-country trail that takes you back to the car park.
+International trail builder Joey Klein inspired this trail, with a technical rocky section, a double black diamond A-line and a less challenging B-line.
+Continue down through a tough and fast open flowing section of trail before joining the Blue Cruiser cross-country trail that takes you back to the car park.

 Cross Country Trails:

-The Blue Cruiser is a challenging and sometimes technical cross country trail with fast flowing downhill sections and some tough uphill climbs.
+The Blue Cruiser is a challenging and sometimes technical cross country trail with fast-flowing downhill sections and some tough uphill climbs.
 There are a couple of sections of the trail that are uphill or downhill only so check the map and look for the directional signs as you go.
 The Ball Breaker is one such uphill section certain to up the heart rate.
-The Blue Cruiser is linked to the Cannon Ball Run.
+The Blue Cruiser is linked to Updraft.

 The Goat Farm skills park is the perfect place to spend an hour or two honing your skills.
-The upper section consists of a series of beautifully constructed berms and table tops of varying sizes.
-Once you have mastered these, this track leads in to the lower section (nearest the car park) where there are small drops, more table tops and then some large (black diamond) rock drops to finish.
-The middle part of the skills part has an array of logs, platforms, skinnies and see saws of varying sizes ideal gaining confidence and progressing your riding.
+The upper section consists of a series of beautifully constructed berms and tabletops of varying sizes.
+Once you have mastered these, this track leads into the lower section (nearest the car park) where there are small drops, more tabletops and then some large (black diamond) rock drops to finish.
+The middle section of the skills part has an array of logs, platforms, skinnies and seesaws of varying sizes ideal for gaining confidence and progressing your riding.

 Need to Know